josefina-catoni/EA-VAE-uncertainty-in-latent-representations/README.md

 - **`False`**: Will use locally trained models or newly trained results.

 This allows flexibility for users who may want to either replicate the manuscript's results or train their own models from scratch.

+*Note:* The code implemented denotes the Explaning-away variable as "z" and the Spatial latents as "y".